 A modern south Delhi hangout built off the back of ancient ruins, Hauz Khas is an up-and-coming area that’s fast becoming one of the city’s most popular tourist destinations.

-At its centre is a stunning lake, which was originally built to supply water to the surrounding Hauz Khas Fort in the 13th century; today it’s a beautiful spot for a morning walk or picnic lunch.
+At its center is a stunning lake, which was originally built to supply water to the surrounding Hauz Khas Fort in the 13th century; today it’s a beautiful spot for a morning walk or picnic lunch.

 The real drawcard here, however, is the village – a quaint medieval ‘habitation’ that sits atop a rocky hill and contains some of Delhi’s best bars, restaurants and cafes – with over 50 eateries and watering holes to choose from.